Edinburgh Expat Life Scotland Tips

 Restaurant and bar work is also widely available, especially during the Fringe Festival in August.

-Hays and Hudson are two well-known agencies, and I’d personally recommend Blue Arrow, Time Recruitment, and Cordant.
+Hays and Robert Half are two well-known agencies, and I’d personally recommend Blue Arrow and Time Recruitment.

 British CVs are, for the most part, similar to North American resumes.
 Just be sure to use British spelling when you’re writing one.